jeremygold/Halftoner/README.md

 # Python Hex-grid Halftoner
 I couldn't find Python halftoner that worked on a hexagonal grid pattern (there are several that work on an orthogonal grid), so I wrote my own.

-The code uses [https://opencv.org/](OpenCV) to do the heavy lifting.
+The code uses [OpenCV](https://opencv.org/) to do the heavy lifting.
 I used https://hub.docker.com/r/yoanlin/opencv-python3

+Image output formats include anything OpenCV supports (e.g. JPG, PNG), plus SVG.

+Works best on contrasty, black-and-white images.
+To re-colour dots/background, it's probably easier to post-process the SVG (e.g. in Inkscape), rather then mod the code.
+YMMV.

 <pre>
-usage: app.py [-h] -i INPUT -o OUTPUT [-r RADIUS] [-t THRESHOLD]
+usage: halftoner.py [-h] -i INPUT -o OUTPUT [-r RADIUS] [-t THRESHOLD]

 optional arguments:
   -h, --help            show this help message and exit